zwchong/customer-attrition-analysis/README.md

 ## Project Structure
 customer-attrition-analysis/
-│
-├── README.md # Project summary
+** README.md # Project summary
-├── /data/ # Source CSVs and cleaned data
+** /data/ # Source CSVs and cleaned data
-├── /sql/ # SQL queries used in the project
+** /sql/ # SQL queries used in the project
-├── /python/ # Optional automation scripts
+** /python/ # Optional automation scripts
-├── /tableau/ # Workbook and screenshots
+** /tableau/ # Workbook and screenshots
-└── /docs/ # PDF exports or annotated visuals
+** /docs/ # PDF exports or annotated visuals

 ---

 ## What I Learned

-- How to extract insights using **SQL** with beginner-friendly queries
+- How to extract insights using SQL with beginner-friendly queries
-- Structuring a business question around **attrition analysis**
+- Structuring a business question around attrition analysis
-- Using **Excel and Tableau** to communicate data visually and clearly
+- Using Excel and Tableau to communicate data visually and clearly
-- Importance of **storytelling** and formatting in a data portfolio
+- Importance of storytelling and formatting in a data portfolio

 ---

 ## Possible Next Steps

-- Add churn prediction with **logistic regression** (Python or Power BI)
+- Add churn prediction with logistic regression (Python or Power BI)
-- Use **dbt** or **Looker Studio** for more scalable analytics
 - Expand to real-world customer datasets (e.g., Kaggle)

 ---